OpenFAM/OpenFAM/README.md

     $ make install
     ```

-   d.
-Start the memoryserver on localhost(127.0.0.1) as a background process on the current terminal.
+   d. set OPENFAM_ROOT variable to point to config file location
+      (sample config files are located in config directory, User can configure OpenFAM using either fam options or configuration files.
+For testing default is fam options, to enable configuration file options during testing set USE_CONFIG_OPTION flag in cmake build as, cmake .. -DUSE_CONFIG_OPTION=ON)

     ```
-    $ ./src/memoryserver -m 127.0.0.1 &
+    export OPENFAM_ROOT="$OpenFAM"
     ```

    e.
+Start all services on localhost(127.0.0.1) as a background process on the current terminal.
+      (In sample configurtion Memory Service and  Metadata Service are using direct interface and CIS has RPC interface,
+       edit the configuratuion files to run with desired configuration and start services accordingly)

+    ```
+    $ source setup.sh --cisserver=127.0.0.1
+    ```
+    (see setup.sh script description below)

+   f.
 Run the unit tests and regresssion tests.

     ```
     $ make unit-test
     $ make reg-test
     ```

-   f.
-Stop the memoryserver running locally on the current terminal.
+   g.
+Stop all services running locally on the current terminal.

     ```
+    $ pkill memory_server
+        $ pkill metadata_server
-    $ pkill memoryserver
+        $ pkill cis_server
     ```